metadata:

 -

-Select for whom the filter will be fixed at the top of the board: only for yourself or for every user.
-Fixed filters are shown as buttons at the top of the board.
+Select for whom the filter will be pinned at the top of the board for quick access: only for you or for all users.
+Pinned filters appear as buttons at the top of the board.

 -